 The oil level should be checked prior to starting the engine.
-The dipstick and fill port are located just in front of the right hand side of the cab (see Figure 1-2-2).
+The dipstick and fill port are located on the right side of the machine, just in front of the cooling fan (see Figure 2).

 NOTE: A 15 minute drain-back time is recommended (if the engine has been running) to obtain an accurate reading.